AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 Considerations:

 * by default, the port is 443.
-It can optionally be overridden with a property named `port`
+It can optionally be overridden with a property named `port`.

 <!--